How to vote - Polling Stations / Proxy / Postal

 Email us at firstname.lastname@example.org

-You can choose to vote by post for an individual election, for specified period of time, or indefinitely for all future elections.
+You can choose to vote by post for an individual election, for a specified timescale, or indefinitely for all future elections.
 If you apply to vote by post indefinitely you will only need to apply again if you change your address.

 You will then be sent your postal vote through the post approximately 10 days before the election.
 It will include your ballot paper, a ballot paper envelope, a postal voting statement and a return envelope.